[1] 1 2 3 4

 R is a functional language, so almost every operation in R involves either creating new functions or accessing functions in package libraries.

-programmer must choose and load a suitable package, select an appropriate function, and supply the arguments needed to make it work.
+An R programmer must choose and load a suitable package, select an appropriate function, and supply the arguments needed to make it work.

 This can be as simple as calling a function against an element: